nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 entire user input as a String object.
 Following which, `QuizHub` makes a call to `Parser.parseCommand()` to extract the user command from the String object and returns a `Command` object.
-Finally, `QuizHub` makes a call to `Command.executeCommand()` and performs the requested question.
+Finally, `QuizHub` makes a call to `Command.executeCommand()` and performs the requested action.
 Upon complete command execution, the results will be displayed to the user through `Ui`.

-If `Command` is of Exit type, the loop will exit, and the program terminates.
+If `Command` is of `Exit` type, the loop will exit, and the program terminates.

 ## Parser Component